 The water filtered out all this!
 None of the “stuff” in the brown water would have added to the potency of your butter, but it would have made your butter taste worse!

-By filtering it out with water, you’ll end up with better tasting cannabis butter with less of a strong smell (without affecting the potency).
+By filtering it out with water, you’ll have better-tasting cannabis butter with less of a strong smell (without affecting the potency).

 5) Put your finished cannabutter in its own container for storage/use!

-Turn it upside down on a plate to help the bottom dry out and store in the freezer
+Turn it upside down on a plate to help the bottom dry out, and store it in the freezer.

-You can store cannabutter in the fridge for a week, but cannabutter can mold especially if it never really got a chance to totally dry out from the water.
+You can store cannabutter in the fridge for a week, but cannabutter can mold, especially if it never really got a chance to dry out from the water.
 Only leave it in the fridge if you plan to use it immediately.